 History is a large part of the community, home to the Chautauqua County Historical Society, the McClurg Mansion Museum presides over Moore Park in the Village square with the Lincoln—Bedell Statue on the opposite corner.

 Westfield has restaurants to suit whatever your dining pleasure is.
 The night life is alive and well with establishments from your neighborhood bar to more elegant fare, it is here.

 With a reverence and appreciation for its own and the region’s history and natural resources, Westfield is a wonderful place to live, do business and visit.
 Come for a day or longer, you are sure to have a wonderful time.

-The Westfield-Barcelona Community Chamber presents First Fridays - a street fair on Main Street from 5-8pm.
+The Westfield-Barcelona Community Chamber presents First Fridays - a street fair on Main Street from 5-8pm the first Friday of each month during the summer.
 Learn more here!

 Follow the Westfield-Barcelona Community Chamber of Commerce on Facebook